Three Came Home: Plot

 One night a Japanese guard attacks Agnes in an attempted rape when she runs outside in the night to bring in the washing being blown around in the strong winds.
 Later she complains to Col. Suga, who asks Lieutenant Nekata to investigate.
 Unfortunately Agnes is not able to identify her assailant as it was too dark.
 Nekata insists she identify the assailant by presenting her with a written statement for her to sign.
 She refuses to do so as she is aware that to make an unsubstantiated accusation against any Japanese soldier is punishable by death.
 In an effort to get her to sign the statement while Col. Suga is away she is tortured by Nekata's junior officers (after he has left the room, to avoid being a witness to the beating) and threatened with further torture if she says anything to anyone.
 In great pain she tries to keep her injuries from her fellow captives.
 Eventually she agrees to withdraw her allegation.

-In September 1945 Japan surrenders and Agnes learns from Col. Suga that all his family was killed at the end of the war.
+In September 1945 Japan surrenders and Agnes learns from Col. Suga that his entire family was killed at the end of the war.
 They used to live in Tokyo but his wife was so fearful that they moved to Hiroshima where she thought they would be safer.
-Col. Suga sees George and two other children eating from a paint can, and he invites them into his house, where he serves them a feast and then breaks down crying.
+Col. Suga sees George and two other children eating from a paint can, and he invites them into his house, where he serves them a feast of cake, ice cream and then breaks down crying.

-At the end, Allied troops arrive at the camp abandoned by the Japanese and the Keith family finally reunites.
+At the end, Allied troops arrive at the camp abandoned by the Japanese and the Keith family is reunited.